Post Banner Image

 Credit: PA Images via Getty Images

 Pan American Airways was founded in 1927 and, like many of the world’s oldest airlines, traces its roots back to carrying airmail.
-Passenger service started a year later, and in the 1930s, Pan Am started flying long-range flying boats — the “Clippers” the airline became famous for — and introduced around-the-world flights.
-In 1958, Pan Am was the first airline to fly the Boeing 707, one of the world’s first passenger jets, which it used to further expand its international footprint as America’s unofficial flag carrier airline.
+Passenger service started a year later, and in the 1930s, Pan Am started flying long-range flying boats — the “Clippers” the airline later became famous for.
+In 1955, Pan Am was the launch customer for the Boeing 707, one of the world’s first passenger jets, which it used to further expand its international footprint.

 But in 1978, the U.S. deregulated its aviation industry, meaning the government no longer set routes, schedules, and prices.
 As a result, Pan Am faced new competitive pressures and saw a sharp decline in its finances throughout the 1980s, before ultimately declaring bankruptcy in 1991.
 Though the airline’s trademark logo is no longer a fixture of global aviation, the Pan Am brand has endured as a remarkable symbol of a bygone era.